LoraKalt/webapp_2021_project/README.md

 ---
 ## Description:

-A simple social media site with post, messaging, image posts, hashtags, notifications, post comments and profiles.
+A simple social media site with posts, hashtags, trending hashtags, post comments and profiles.

 Login/signup more robust with authentication and validation.
 Users now have ability to post and view other user's posts.
 Cookies are implemented.